Cookies on the Healthspan site

 Some micronutrients, such as vitamin C and zinc, are particularly important for the immune system cells involved in fighting viruses.
 But levels of these nutrients drop rapidly during infections and times of stress.

-Look out for foods rich in vitamin C (oranges, red peppers and kale) and zinc (red meat, spinach, pumpkin seeds, cashews, kidney beans), or consider taking supplements combining vitamin C and zinc.
-Some traditional herbal supplements, such as pelargonium, have shown similar results in reducing the misery of winter sniffles.
+Look out for foods rich in vitamin C (oranges, red peppers and kale) and zinc (red meat, spinach, pumpkin seeds, cashews, kidney beans).

 Nothing beats a healthy, balanced diet to provide all the nutrients we need.
 But when this isn’t possible, supplements can help.
 This article isn’t intended to replace medical advice.
 Please consult your healthcare professional before trying supplements or herbal medicines.